oldmartijntje/vertical-dinosaur/README.md

 ## Running

-run `npm run start` to start the backend.
+Run `npm start` to start the backend.
 The console will give you the port the front-end is on.
-This port can be changed via the `settings.json`
+This port can be changed via the `settings.json`.

 ## Account AccessIdentifiers